Circuit Breakers and Client Diversity Within the Chainlink Network

 Chainlink Price Feeds are purpose-built to provide DeFi applications with the maximum amount of price oracle security, reliability, and data quality.
 These properties are generated by focusing on several key design features:

-- Decentralization at both the oracle node and data source levels to prevent any single points of failure
+- Decentralization at both the oracle node and data source levels to prevent any single point of failure

 - Selection of secure node operators and premium data sources to ensure every individual component is highly reliable